omec-project/up4/scenarios/README.md

 **forwarding.xml**
 * Use UP4 northbound APIs to set up GTP termination and forwarding
-* Check forwarding by sending and receving traffic using the eNodeB and PDN Mininet hosts
+* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

 **buffering.xml**
 * Same as forwarding.xml but checks the case where downlink buffering is enabled

 **teardown.xml**
+* Dump Docker container logs
-* Stops Docker containers
+* Stop containers

 **smoke.xml**
 * Combines the above scenarios in one test